AC/DC: 1999–2014: Popularity confirmed and Black Ice

 Black Ice, their fifteenth studio album, was released in Australia on 18 October 2008, and issued worldwide two days later.
 Produced by Brendan O'Brien and mixed and engineered by Mike Fraser, its 15 tracks were their first studio recordings in eight years.
 Like Stiff Upper Lip, it was recorded at The Warehouse Studio in Vancouver.
 It was sold in the US exclusively at Wal-Mart, Sam's Club and the band's official website.
 Black Ice reached number one in 29 countries, including Australia, the UK, and the US.
 "Rock 'n' Roll Train", the album's first single, was released to radio on 28 August.

 The Black Ice World Tour was announced on 11 September 2008 and began on 28 October in Wilkes-Barre, Pennsylvania.
 It then concluded with its final show in Bilbao, Spain, on 28 June 2010, after 20 months in which the band went to 108 cities in over 28 countries, with an estimated total audience of over 4.9 million.
 On 15 September 2008, AC/DC Radio debuted on Sirius Channel 19 and XM Channel 53, which plays their music along with band member interviews.
 On 29 September 2009, the band announced a collection of studio and live rarities, Backtracks, which was released on 10 November as a 2×CD and DVD standard edition, or 3×CD, 2×DVD and LP deluxe edition box set.
-On 4 November, AC/DC were announced as the Business Review Weekly top Australian earner in entertainment for 2009, with earnings of $105 million.
-This displaced the Wiggles from the number-one spot for the first time in four years.
 On 19 April 2010, AC/DC released Iron Man 2, the soundtrack for the eponymous film, which compiled earlier tracks from the band's studio albums.